jawn/budget/haskell/README.md

 - [X] add a qualifier for specific parameters in the command  like `-t` for transaction file `-c` for category selection file `-p` for period, e.g. `budget summary -c MyCategories.csv -t MySpecificTransaction.csv`
 - [ ] add a command `budget import <DOWNLOADED-CSVFILE-FOLDER>` that adds all the new transactions files from that folder to the transaction csv file, checking for format and duplicates
 - [ ] add a command `budget details [-p MM/DD/YYYY MM/DD/YYYY] [-m YYYY MM] [-c CATEGORY]` that shows all the transactions for a given months or a given category (or for all months or for all categories)
+- [ ] strip the spaces from the labels name and notes from import files

 ## how to run the tests